vuejs/test-utils/docs/api/index.md

 **Details:**

-`flushPromises` flushes al resolved promise handlers.
+`flushPromises` flushes all resolved promise handlers.
 This helps make sure async operations such as promises or DOM updates have happened before asserting against them.

 Check out [Making HTTP requests](../guide/advanced/http-requests.md) to see an example of `flushPromises` in action.